Yemen

 Why is malnutrition widespread in Yemen?

-Yemen struggled with food and water scarcity before the outbreak of conflict.
-Now, Yeminis are dealing with the destruction of food and water infrastructure caused by the conflict, combined with flooding and droughts—caused by climate change—that have put additional pressure on the country’s agricultural resources.
+Yemen had struggled with food and water scarcity long before the conflict started.
+Today, Yemenis are dealing with the destruction of food and water infrastructure caused by the conflict, combined with flooding and droughts—caused by climate change—that have put additional pressure on the country’s agricultural resources.
 Poverty and population displacement involving the loss of agricultural livelihoods have further strained people’s ability to access food.
 To tackle malnutrition, International Medical Corps provides nutrition services, as well as food and livelihoods assistance, throughout the country.

 -